Fish Species of the Eastern Sierra

-Lahontan cutthroat trout (Oncorhynchus clarkii henshawi), or LCT for short, are native the Carson, Humboldt, Quinn, Susan, Truckee, and Walker river drainages.
-Large LCTs are routinely caught at Pyramid Lake.
+Lahontan cutthroat trout (Oncorhynchus clarkii henshawi), or LCT for short, are native to the Carson, Humboldt, Quinn, Susan, Truckee, and Walker river drainages.
+Large Lahontan cutthroat trout are routinely caught at Pyramid Lake.
 They can also be found in Fallen Leaf, Heenan, Independence, Kirman, Marlette, and various other lakes in our area.
-Additionally, they can be found in a number of local rivers and their tributaries, including the Truckee, Upper Truckee, West Carson, and East Carson rivers.
+Additionally, they can be found in a number of local rivers and their tributaries, including the Truckee and Upper Truckee rivers and the forks of the Carson River.
 They are especially pretty in stream form (as shown in photo).

 The Nevada state fish is the Lahontan cutthroat trout.
-The world and Nevada state record LCTs were caught on Pyramid Lake, weighting 41 and 24 pounds respectively.
-The California state record LCT, weighting 31 pounds, was caught on Lake Tahoe.
+The world and Nevada state record Lahontan cutthroat trout were caught on Pyramid Lake, weighting 41 and 24 pounds, respectively.
+The California state record Lahontan, weighting 31 pounds, was caught on Lake Tahoe.

 Lake Trout (aka Mackinaw)

-Lake trout (Salvelinus namaycush), also known as mackinaw, are freshwater char that are native of northern portions of North America.
+Lake trout (Salvelinus namaycush), also known as mackinaw, are freshwater char that are native to northern portions of North America.
 They are present in a few local lakes, namely Caples, Donner, and Tahoe.
-Mackinaw, as they are locally called, live primarily in deep waters, hence they are generally not the target of fly fisherman.
+Mackinaw, as they are locally called, live primarily in deep waters; hence they are generally not the target of fly fishers.
 However, when spawning (in the fall), one might find them cruising shallow waters.

-Both the California and Nevada state record mackinaw, both weighting over 37 pounds, were caught on Lake Tahoe.
+Both the California and Nevada state record mackinaw, each weighting over 37 pounds, were caught on Lake Tahoe.

-The mountain whitefish (Prosopium williamsoni) is a bottom feeder native to waters of the western North America including the eastern Sierra.
-Their presence in the water is generally an indication that the healthy conditions for other salmonids.
-They are commonly caught on forks for the Walker and Truckee and occassionally in the forks of the Carson.
+The mountain whitefish (Prosopium williamsoni) is a bottom feeder native to waters of the western North America, including the eastern Sierra.
+Their presence in the water is generally an indication of healthy water conditions for other salmonids.
+They are commonly caught on forks for the Walker and Truckee rivers and occasionally in the forks of the Carson River.

 The Nevada state record mountain whitefish, weighting over 3 pounds, was caught on the Truckee River.
 The California state record mountain whitefish, also weighting over 3 pounds, was caught on Lake Tahoe.

 Rainbow trout are closely related to redband trout.
-While not present in our local waters, various subspecies of redband trout can be found in northern California and northern Nevada.
+While not present in eastern Sierra, various subspecies of redband trout can be found in northern California and northern Nevada.

-Tiger trout (Salmo trutta × Salvelinus fontinalis) are sterile hybrid trout produced by crossing a brown trout with a brook trout.
+Tiger trout (Salmo trutta × Salvelinus fontinalis) are a sterile, intergeneric hybrid trout produced by crossing a brown trout with a brook trout.
 They have been planted in a number of eastern Sierra waters, including Hobart Creek Reservoir, Spooner Lake, and Topaz Lake.
-As they are quite piscivorous, they are often planted to help manage populations of wild fish (namely brookies).
+As they are quite piscivorous, they are often planted to help manage populations of wild fish (namely brookies and chubs).

-The tiger trout's name comes from vermiculated pattern on its body which suggests the striping of a tiger.
+The tiger trout's name comes from the vermiculated pattern on its body, which suggests the striping of a tiger.

 Common carp (Cyprinus carpio) and grass carp (Ctenopharyngodon idella) can be found in our local warmer waters such as Hinkson Slough.
-Common carp, also known as European or Euroasian carp, are targetted by fly fishers as they known to hard fighters.
-Grass carp are generaly stocked to help maintain the health of the fishery and should be immediately returned to the water unharmed.
+Common carp, also known as European or Euroasian carp, are targetted by fly fishers as they are known to be hard fighters.
+Grass carp are generally stocked to help maintain the health of the fishery and should be immediately returned to the water unharmed.